 9. Ask for Feedback

-Sending an abandoned cart recovery email in the guise of feedback query will kill two birds with one stone; it will remind your customers of the products they have left in their cart and you might get an insight into the apprehensions that are restricting them from placing an order.
+Sending an abandoned cart recovery email in the guise of a feedback query will kill two birds with one stone; it will remind your customers of the products they have left in their cart and you might get an insight into the apprehensions that are restricting them from placing an order.

 My advice would be to include answer options along with the questions in the email itself, so that all customers have to do is click the most relevant option.
 If you ask them to visit your site for feedback, they might not make the effort.
 This way, you can enhance the customer experience you’re offering.
 And who knows, you might end up solving problems of multiple customers who are facing the same issues.